seasketch/geoprocessing/packages/geoprocessing/README.md

 ## Versions

 This project follows Semantic Versioning.
-The `latest` version is the most stable. `alpha` versions are canary releases of the dev branch.
-They are often undocumented in what new features they contain, and have unresolved bugs or unfinished features.
+The `latest` version is the most stable. `alpha` versions are early canary releases for testing.
+They are likely to have bugs and unfinished features.